EswaranS-06/ML-Pipeline/README.md

 - Prefer returning DataFrames from modules (instead of only writing files) to facilitate composition and unit testing.
 - Add or update `requirements.txt` when adding new dependencies.

-## License

-Specify your license here.
-Example (choose one):

-- MIT License — open-source and permissive.
-Or
-- All rights reserved — if you prefer not to open-source this project.

-If you want me to add a `LICENSE` file with a specific license, tell me which one and I will add it.

 ## Contact

 - Author: (add your name or GitHub handle)